Nyanism/rock-paper-scissors/README.md

 # Rock Paper Scissors Game

-A simple rock paper scissors game implemented in JS and playable in the console.
+A simple rock paper scissors game implemented in JS.

 Done as part of The Odin Project.